microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

 7. Type any data on the serial terminal of the RNBD45x to send to the Microchip Bluetooth Data app.
-The data is received and printed on the receive view of the app
+The data is received and printed on the receive view of the app.

     <br />